nicklockwood/iCarousel/README.md

 	@property (nonatomic, readonly) NSInteger currentItemIndex;

-The currently centered item in the carousel (read only).
+The index of the currently centered item in the carousel (read only).
 To change this, use the `scrollToItemAtIndex:` methods.

+	@property (nonatomic, retain, readonly) UIView *currentItemView;

+The currently centered item view in the carousel.
+The index of this view matches `currentItemIndex`.

 	@property (nonatomic, readonly) CGFloat itemWidth;